efratbyy/MARKET_BH/server/README.md

   PATCH /api/cart/addNote/:userId/:barcode
 ```

-- You will need to provide the user id and the product barcode for adding a comment on a product in the cart and to get an answer from this api
+- You will need to provide the user id and the product barcode for adding a comment on a product in the cart and to get an response from this api
-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
 - You must be a logged in user in order to add a comment on a product in the cart

 #### API for getting the user's cart